As of March 1, 2022, class 3 misdemeanors are no longer an active category of crime in Colorado.

 1. What are class 3 misdemeanors?

-Class 3 misdemeanors are the least serious tier of misdemeanor offenses in the Colorado justice system.
+Prior to March 1, 2022, class 3 misdemeanors were the least serious tier of misdemeanor offenses in the Colorado justice system.
 They were one level less serious than class 2 misdemeanors and two levels less serious than class 1 misdemeanors.

 Read our related article on traffic misdemeanors.